grafana/grafana/docs/sources/enterprise/settings-updates.md

 +++
-title = "Runtime settings"
-description = "Grafana settings updates on runtime" keywords = ["grafana", "runtime", "settings"] weight = 500
+title = "Settings updates at runtime" description = "Settings updates at runtime" keywords = ["grafana", "runtime", "settings"] weight = 500
 +++

-# Runtime settings
+# Settings updates at runtime

 > Only available in Grafana Enterprise v8.0+.